Pomorian Old-Orthodox Church: History

-The Pomorian soglasiye (Согласие, which means "creed" or "confession") is a group of bespopovtsy ("priestless") Old Believers, who abandoned the practice of receiving "runaway priests" after the death of the last pre-Raskol (schism) priests of the Russian Orthodox Church.
-In the absence of the priesthood, they began to elect literate laity to conduct services.
+The Pomorian Soglasiye (Согласие, "creed" or "confession") is a group of bespopovtsy ("priestless") Old Believers, who abandoned the practice of receiving "runaway priests" after the death of the last priests from before the Russian Orthodox schism.
+In the absence of the Russian Orthodox Church priesthood, they began to elect literate laity to conduct services.

-The Pomorian creed was formed in 1694, when the Vygovsky men's monastery (Vygovsky obschezhitelstvo) was founded in Pomorye by the Vyg river, which became the spiritual center for the entire creed from the early 17th to the middle 19th century as well as an ideological center for the priestless Old Believers.
-On the basis of the Solovetsky Monastery rules, the Pomorian service rules for the laity were created without words, which were given by priests.
+The Pomorian creed was formed in 1694, when the Vygovsky men's monastery (Vygovsky obschezhitelstvo) was founded in Pomorye by the Vyg River, which became the spiritual centre for the entire creed from the early 17th century to the mid-19th century and an ideological center for the priestless Old Believers.
+On the basis of Solovetsky Monastery's rules, the Pomorian service rules for the laity were created without words, which were given by priests.

 In 1706, the Leksinskiy female monastery was founded.
-The Vygovsky monastery is famous for compiling its “Pomorian Answers,” which became the basis of its religious doctrine.
-In 1738, some Pomorians had started praying for the Tsar.
-This provoked a split in their community.
-Those that have not accepted praying for the Czar (моление за царя) during their services, formed the Filippovskiy (who also practiced self-immolation) and the Fedoseevtsy agreements.
-These subsequent groups also experienced additional divisions and splits later on.
+The Vygovsky monastery is famous for compiling its “Pomorian Answers”, which became the basis of its religious doctrine.
+In 1738, some Pomorians had started praying for the Tsar, which provoked a split in their community.
+Those that have not accepted praying for the Tsar (моление за царя) during their services formed the Filippovskiy (who also practiced self-immolation) and the Fedoseevtsy.
+Those groups also experienced subsequent additional divisions and splits.

-Initially Pomortsy denied the sanctity of marriage.
-However, in the early 1830s, the Pomorian community became divided on the issue into Staropomortsy (Old-Pomorians), who continued to deny the sanctity of marriage, and the Novopomortsy (New-Pomorians), who allowed the transfer of property by inheritance and legalized marital relations outside the church marriage.
-The Novopomortsy also attracted members from other Old Believer groups who are disgruntled with the strict attitude towards marriage.
+Initially, the Pomortsy denied the sanctity of marriage.
+However, in the early 1830s, the Pomorian community became divided on the issue into Staropomortsy (Old Pomorians), who continued to deny the sanctity of marriage, and the Novopomortsy (New-Pomorians), who allowed the transfer of property by inheritance and marital relations outside church marriage.
+The Novopomortsy also attracted members from other Old Believer groups that were disgruntled with the strict attitude towards marriage.

-The official church registered with the government as a "church organization" after the "Freedom of Religion" manifesto publication on April 17, 1905.
-The first All-Russian Pomorian Council was held from May 1–10, 1909, in Moscow, the second in 1912.
-Local communities of Pomorians also became important economic centers of northern Russia in the early 19th century.
+The official church registered with the government as a church organisation after the Freedom of Religion Manifesto was published on April 17, 1905.
+The first All-Russian Pomorian Council was held from May 1–10, 1909 in Moscow and the second in 1912.
+Local communities of Pomorians also became important economic centeres of Northern Russia in the early 19th century.

-After the revolution of 1917, Pomorians outside of Russia have formed organizational centers in their countries of residence.
+After the 1917 Russian Revolution, Pomorians outside Russia have formed organizational centres in their countries of residence.
+In 1925, the Supreme Old Believers Council was established in Vilnius (Vilno), Lithuania.
+After Lithuania was annexed by the Soviet Union, the church body was not closed by the authorities, which marked the beginning of the legalisation of the priestless Old Believers branch in the Soviet Union.
+The Council became the governing body of the Pomorian Old-Orthodox Church throughout the Soviet Union.